 1440p monitors have become extremely popular for gaming in recent years.
 They are low enough resolution that decent performance is achievable without an extremely expensive gaming computer, yet are high enough resolution that you can see more fine details in your favorite games.
 They aren't just for PC gaming anymore, either; 1440p is supported by the Xbox One, making a 1440p monitor an attractive alternative for students that don't have enough room for a full-size TV.

-We've reviewed 78 monitors, and below are our recommendations for the best 1440p gaming monitors that are available for purchase in 2019.
+We've reviewed over 75 monitors, and below are our recommendations for the best 1440p gaming monitors that are available for purchase in 2019.
 See our recommendations for the best gaming monitors, the best 1080p monitors, and the best gaming monitors under $300.

 The ASUS ROG Swift PG279QZ is the best 1440p G-SYNC gaming monitor that we've tested so far.
 It delivers an incredible gaming experience, thanks to the outstanding motion handling and low input lag, ensuring an extremely responsive gaming experience.
 It also supports NVIDIA's G-SYNC variable refresh rate technology, ensuring a nearly tear-free gaming experience, even if your computer can't always keep up with the action onscreen.